lupusmagist/CRUD-Template/README.md

 # Basic CRUD template

-User CRUD Template the I use as a start for a Flask App.
+User CRUD Template that I use as a start for a Flask App.
+CSS in Bootstrap to keep it simple.

 Running this app:
-git clone this app to the server and in the folder created, create the following file:
+git clone this app and in the folder created, create the following file:
-mkdir .env
+vi .env

 Add the following contents
 >PYTHON_VERSION=3.10.8